-Starting in January 2020, the legacy wastes project is a four-year research project funded by the Natural Environment Research Council (NERC) (https://research.ncl.ac.uk/legacywastes/).
+Starting in January 2020, the legacy wastes project is a four-year research project funded by the Natural Environment Research Council (NERC).
 It brings together expertise in waste management, freshwater and seawater geochemistry, geomorphology, hydrology, ecology and environmental policy to provide a multi-scale assessment of the risks posed by municipal and mineral-rich legacy wastes in the coastal zone and provide a framework for their effective future management.

 The project has also been approved by the CL:AIRE TRG as CL:AIRE Research Project RP27.
+Find more details on the project website: https://research.ncl.ac.uk/legacywastes/